🔗 How to Connect GitHub with Bolt AI — Step-by-Step Guide (Import &

 - 3. Select GitHub, then log in and choose your repo

-🚀 Part 2: Push Your Bolt.new Project to GitHub
+🚀 Part 2: Push Your Bolt AI Project to GitHub

 If you’ve built a brand-new project inside Bolt and want to store it on GitHub, the process is just as simple.

-✅ Step 1: Open your project in Bolt.new
+✅ Step 1: Open your project in Bolt AI

 From your dashboard, select the project you want to upload.
 Once opened, check the top-right corner — you’ll see the GitHub icon in the workspace toolbar.